Rilwan-Adewoyin/Rilwan-Adewoyin.github.io-old/_pages/about.md

 Before starting my PhD, I obtained an MSc in Statistics from the University of Warwick and a BSc in Mathematics from the London School of Economics.

-My experiences in quantitative research began with an internship at a Cambridge based machine learning research lab for [Informetis](https://www.informetis.com/en/).
+After my MSc I worked at a Cambridge based machine learning research lab for [Informetis](https://www.informetis.com/en/).
 During my PhD, I spent 6 months in industry as an Associate Quantitative Researcher at J.P.
 Morgan and for the current 6 month window, until July 2023, I am currently a Quantitative Research Assistant at the Alan Turing Institute.